Parrot Health and CareParrots

 List of Don’ts of Bird Feeding

-Let’s familiarize ourselves with the things to avoid when serving food to backyard birds.
+Serving food requires some basic needs and precautions.
+Let us familiarize you with the things to avoid when serving food to backyard birds.

 Don’t Use Junk Food